 It is also known that drinking too much alcohol and smoking can lead to problems with impotence, so it always a good idea to cut down on these.
 See our sections on Healthy eating and drinking and Giving up smoking for further information and advice.

-As well as the usual symptoms associated with the Menopause, such as hot flushes and insomnia, it also triggers physical changes that may make sex more difficult or painful, as the vagina becomes narrower and produces less lubrication.
+As well as the usual symptoms associated with the Menopause, such as hot flushes and insomnia, it also triggers physical changes that may make some types of sex more difficult or painful, as the vagina becomes narrower and produces less lubrication.
 There are several lubrication products that can help with this problem, which are widely available from pharmacists.

 The menopause can also have many emotional effects.
 As the levels of oestrogen produced by your body reduce dramatically, and you are no longer fertile, this can have a psychological effect and can result in a lack of confidence.
 However, many women find that they feel more relaxed about sex when they no longer have to worry about becoming pregnant.
 Read more on NHS website.

 Having a health condition can cause problems in your sex life, but there can be ways to improve any negative effects.